-Bill 229 changes will remove conservation authorities' ability to independently appeal decisions made around municipal planning applications.
+Bill 229 changes will remove conservation authorities' ability to independently appeal decisions made around permits and municipal planning applications.
 This will put more people and infrastructure at risk of flooding and other natural hazards as well as add additional stressors to Ontario's biodiversity.

-- Changes have been made to the conservation authorities' role in the land use planning process.
-Conservation authorities are no longer allowed to appeal decisions or be party to an appeal. - Being able to participate in appeals processes ensures that the watershed lens is being applied to planning and land use decisions and that people and their property are protected from natural hazards such as flooding. - Without our ability to look at development applications on a watershed basis, we run the risk of the plan review process being piecemealed and ultimately the potential to exacerbate risks associated with natural hazards and for cumulative negative environmental impacts. - As development permits will still be required in these areas, this new process is set up to instigate unnecessary conflict and delays.
+- Conservation authorities' regulatory role is not always a popular one, but it is very important.
+Being able to participate in appeal processes ensures that the watershed lens is being applied to planning and land use decisions and that people and their property are protected from natural hazards such as flooding. - Without the ability to look at development applications on a watershed basis, we run the risk of the plan review process being piecemeal and exacerbate risks associated with natural hazards and for cumulative negative environmental impacts.